 Put a lot of time into your promotion and let the world know how awesome you are!”

-“The most effective method that I use for promoting brand new blog posts on my blog is sharing them with my community on Twitter and Facebook.
+“For me, the most effective method that I use for promoting brand new blog posts is sharing them with my community on Twitter and Facebook.

-I find using some top quality images to promote my posts on social media, create way better engagement for me at least.”
+I find using some top quality images to promote my posts on social media, and this helps to create way better engagement for me at least.”

 “In addition to the standard shares on social media, my most effective method for promoting a new blog article is blog commenting and networking.